-The 1984 San Diego Padres were not only the first team in franchise history to reach the World Series, but they were the first playoff team in the history of the franchise.
+The 1984 San Diego Padres were not only the first team in franchise history to reach the World Series, but they were the first playoff team in the history of the organization.

-The city of San Diego was in love with baseball, and Padres fever was running rampant over America’s Finest City.
+The city of San Diego was in love with baseball, and Padres fever ran rampant over America’s Finest City.
 I was eight years old in 1984 and a huge baseball fan.

 The gritty team that the Padres were was perfect for the young, small market city of San Diego.
-The fire and passion unleashed from that particular team made many Padres fans for life.
-Many tragic events gripped members of that team, unfortunately.
+The fire and passion unleashed by that particular team made many Padres fans for life.
+Several tragic events gripped members of that team, unfortunately.